MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 ## Long Description

+PowerShell 7.2 ships with PSReadLine 2.1.0.
+There are newer versions available.
+The current version of PSReadLine can be installed and used on Windows PowerShell 5.1 and newer.
+For some features, you need to be running PowerShell 7.1 or higher.

-PSReadLine 2.1 provides a powerful command-line editing experience for the PowerShell console.
+PSReadLine provides a powerful command-line editing experience for the PowerShell console.
 It provides:

 - Syntax coloring of the command line